Rome-Blockchain-Labs/terminal-library/WalletContext/README.md

 1. WalletProvider - React Context Provider for the connectors
 2. useWallets - Hook that exposes setSelectedWallet function that updates the priority wallet
 3. useWeb3React - Hook that exposes the connector and hooks for the priority wallet
-4. SUPPORTED_WALLETS - An object map that contains all supported wallets by the package.
+4. ConnectionList - An array that contains all supported wallets by the package.

 ## Quick Start